Shadow Education Secretary Stephen Twigg has joined the schools debate with an education speech at the Royal Society for the Encouragement of Arts.

 Working in collaboration to spread excellence.

 It’s all there.
-Everything an audience could hope for from an opposition front bench spokesman’s speech.
+Everything an audience could hope for from an opposition front bench spokesman’s education speech.